mirite/zod-to-mongoose/readme.md

 - `z.object()` (Nested objects are supported)
 - `z.union()` (Type safety is not guaranteed)

-Additionally, no additional validation is performed on the Mongoose schema.
+Another major caveat is that no additional validation is performed on the Mongoose schema.
+It is recommended to use Zod for validation before saving to the database, as well as on retrieval if there are data integrity concerns.